Calculus rules for proximal {\epsilon}-subdifferentials and inexact proximity operators for weakly convex functions: Calculus rules

-Now we are ready to prove the following sum rule for proximal $\varepsilon\text{-}$subdifferentials $\partial_{(2,{\rho}/{2})}^{\,\varepsilon}$.
+\end{proof} Now we are ready to prove the following sum rule for proximal $\varepsilon\text{-}$subdifferentials $\partial_{(2,{\rho}/{2})}^{\,\varepsilon}$.
 This result generalises {\cite[Theo.
 3.1.1]{hiriart2013convex}} and \cite[Theo.
 2.8.7]{zalinescu2002convex}, which are formulated for convex functions and convex subdifferentials.
-An important aspect of our result -- which will be used below in the analysis of proximal operators -- is that it allows to keep track of the modulus of proximal subdifferentiability (as related to the modulus of weak convexity of the functions involved).\\ \begin{theorem}[Sum Rule for $\varepsilon\text{-}$subdifferential] Let $\X$ be a Hilbert space.
-For $i=0,1$, let function $\fonc{f_i}{\X}{(-\infty,+\infty]}$ be proper lower semicontinuous and $\rho_i$-weakly convex on $\X$ with $\rho_i\geq 0$.
-Then, for all $x \in \dom f_0 \cap \dom f_1$ and for all $\varepsilon_0,\varepsilon_1 \geq 0$ we have
+An important aspect of our result -- which will be used below in the analysis of proximal operators -- is that it allows us to trace the modulus of proximal subdifferentiability (as related to the modulus of weak convexity of the functions involved).
+Indeed, a useful consequence of this is that whenever a weakly convex function $f$ is expressed as the sum of a convex function $f_0$ and a weakly-convex function $f_1$, the proximal subdifferential of $f$ corresponds to a (Minkowski) sum of the convex subdifferential of $f_0$ and of the proximal subdifferential of $f_1$.
+This will be exploited in the analysis of proximal operators in Section \ref{sec:inexact} \\